Buying a business in Australia

 How much will it cost me to buy an existing business?

 As the business owners already have a price in mind when it comes to selling their business, it's important to ask what that is.
 Once you know what it is, you can start doing your own research and figure out whether or not they are asking too much.
-It always helps to get advice from a solicitor, accountant or business advisor to ensure that you are getting a fair price for the business that you want to purchase.
+It always helps to get advice from a solicitor, accountant or business adviser to ensure that you are getting a fair price for the business that you want to purchase.

 For the current owners to decide on a selling price, they have taken into consideration the worth of the business, which means that they have evaluated sales, costs, profits, assets, liabilities as well as tax and legal issues that may arise.
 If you decide to get the business evaluated independently, they should provide all of this information to you so the evaluator can make a fair assessment.
 If the current business owners don't provide you with this information, walk away.